Draft EEA Environmental Justice Policy Released in Massachusetts

 Several of these changes are likely to be controversial.

-The proposal to include health disparities as a criteria for determining which neighborhoods will qualify as EJ populations subject to the policy is not accompanied by a clear method to identify which areas of the state would be impacted.
+The proposal to include health disparities as a criterion for determining which neighborhoods will qualify as EJ populations subject to the policy is not accompanied by a clear method to identify which areas of the state would be impacted.
 Currently, EJ populations are identified using census data that has been mapped by the Massachusetts Executive Office of Administration and Finance, and any person can access those maps using the state’s website.
-For those maps, please click here.
 Adding criteria based on specific illness incidence rates will likely be quite difficult to implement in practice, and may create substantial uncertainty about which areas qualify.
 Further, it is not clear how project evaluations will necessarily address affected populations in those areas, and what enhanced procedures will apply.

 The proposal to encourage pre-application meetings with local communities and use of alternative dispute resolution is also likely to generate substantial disagreement.
 Project developers in Massachusetts already face significant hurdles working through the panoply of federal, state and local permitting requirements.
 When permitting agencies are fully informed, developers typically have substantial burdens to overcome to shape their projects to gain community acceptance.
 Adding new procedural steps that empower non-governmental groups, as opposed to taking steps to enhance the effectiveness of current governmental permitting entities under existing law, may be viewed as unwieldy and uncontrollable, adding significant uncertainty to development decisions.